MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxelements/ns-acxelements-acx_audioengine_config.md

 ### -field LoopbackPin

-An existing ACXPIN object that represents the loop back pin.
+An existing ACXPIN object that represents the loopback pin.

 ### -field VolumeElement